opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/deploy-the-nvidia-gpu-operator-on-cce.md

 - Access to the CCE cluster with **kubectl**.
 - Helm installed on your system.

-## Preparing & Configuring GPU Nodes Pool
+## Preparing & Configuring a GPU Node Pool

 Go to the *Open Telekom Cloud console* and choose the specific cluster you want to add the GPU node pool to.
 At the left sidebar select *Nodes* and click  *Create Node Pool*.